cropped-FLN-Favicon.png

 How will I know the result of my application?

-All applicants will receive an email from us regarding the outcome of their application on the _____.
+All applicants will receive an email from us regarding the outcome of their application on Friday 25th January 2027.

 I didn't get accepted.
 What are my options now?